stuckinaboot/reddit_stocks_chrome/RedditSearchHelper/README.md

 [@stuckinaboot](https://github.com/stuckinaboot)

-### Credit for Project Start
+### Credit for Boilerplate

-The overwhelming majority of this was built by [@filahf](https://www.filipahfelt.se/), and can be seen on his youtube sync website https://wevid.online/.
-I (@stuckinaboot) just simplified the code to make using this within an iframe trivial.
-Some core youtube sync ideas were used from [@YasserYka](https://github.com/YasserYka/YT-API).
+Boilerplate code for this project was taken from https://github.com/built-by-as/RedditSearchHelper

 ## Meta